 You place $110 (at -110) on heads and your friend bets $110 (at -110) on tails.
 Combined, you both risk $220.

-Thankfully, the coin lands heads!
+Thankfully, the coin lands heads.
 The sportsbook takes $110 from your loser friend and hands you $210 (the $110 you risked and your $100 profit).
 Notice what’s missing?
-The astute amongst you might notice the winner paid a ~4.5% tax.
+The astute amongst you might notice the winner paid about a 4.5 percent tax.
 Where, you ask?

 Instead of using a sportsbook, let’s say you each risk $110 on a coin flip by just placing the money on a table.
 If it lands heads you’d collect the entire $220 right?

 But a sportsbook has to profit somehow, and they profit by taxing wins.
-They effectively charged you $10 (~4.5% of the $220) for the pleasure of placing bets with them.
-That 4.5% is called the vig (or the juice).
+They effectively charged you $10 ( about 4.5 percent of the $220) for the pleasure of placing bets with them.
+That 4.5 percent is called the vig (or the juice).

-The vig is the sportsbook’s “takeout.”
-Like the takeout, the vig can vary between books, but it typically stays between 4-5%.
+The vig is the sportsbook’s version of the racetrack’s “takeout.”
+Like the takeout, the vig can vary between books, but it typically stays between 4-5 percent.

 The Advantages of Fixed Odds